social media for small business owners

 Social Media for Small Business Owners: Are You in Control or Just Scrolling?

 Let’s cut to the chase: social media for small business owners can be powerful—but also a massive time-suck.
-Used wisely, it fuels growth.
-Used mindlessly, it drains your time, energy, and bottom line.

 The Trap You Didn’t See Coming